cogent3/cogent3/doc/cookbook/community_analysis.rst

 Perform a single UniFrac significance test on the whole tree
 ------------------------------------------------------------

 The analysis is run on open tree and environment file objects.
-That the analysis should use weighted unifrac (weighted=True), the number of times to permute the environment assignments on the tree (num_iters=50) and that a significance test on the whole tree is to be performed (test_on="Tree") are specified.
+In this example, we use weighted unifrac (weighted=True), we permute the environment assignments on the tree 50 times (num_iters=50) and we perform a unifrac significance test on the whole tree (test_on="Tree").
 The resulting list has only one item since a single test was performed.
-It is a 3 item tuple with 0 - the first environment, 1 - the p-value and 2 - the p-value again.
+It is a 3 item tuple where the second and third values are the p-value.

 .. doctest::